anoma/nspec/docs/tutorial/engines/template/engine_dynamics.juvix.md

     ;

     type allLabels :=
-      | doAlternativeOne (Either someActionLabel anotherActionLabel)
+      | doAlternative (Either someActionLabel anotherActionLabel)
-      | doAlternativeTwo (Pair someActionLabel anotherActionLabel)
+      | doBoth (Pair someActionLabel anotherActionLabel)
       | doAnotherAction String
     ;
     ```

     The corresponding structure would be the one of the last type.

-    ### doAlternativeOne
+    ### doAlternative

-    does this by
+    We do one of the two.

     #### Either.Left `{` optional `}`

-    either this
+    The first alternative does _this._

     #### Either.Right  `{` optional `}`

-    or that
+    The other alternative does _that._

-    ### doAlternativeTwo
+    ### doBoth

-    does that by
+    Here we do both.

     #### first  `{` optional `}`

-    doing that
+    Well, we have described _this_ above.

     #### second  `{` optional `}`

-    and also that
+    Well, we have described _that_ above.

     ### doAnotherAction

-    the third kind of action
+    Finally, we have a third kind of action
+    that also has to be documented.

 ## Matchable arguments